hooriya067/DevMainSoft-CW2024/src/README.md

         - Resulted in cleaner and reusable input logic.

 4. **Game Loop Refactor**
 - **Before:** The game update loop was managed using `Timeline` directly in `LevelParent`.
 - **Changes:**
-        - `GameLoop` now manages the timeline and frame updates, invoking `update()` for all registered `Updatable` instances.
+    - Introduced the `GameLoop` class to handle the timeline and frame updates, invoking the `update()` method for all registered `Updatable` instances.
-        - `LevelParent` implements the `Updatable` interface and registers itself with `GameLoop`.
+    - `LevelParent` implements the `Updatable` interface and registers itself with the `GameLoop`.
-        - Actor and collision updates are handled through `ActorManager` and `CollisionManager`, which are also registered as `Updatable` instances.
+    - **Decoupling Logic:**
+        - **ActorManager** and **CollisionManager** now implement the `Updatable` interface and are registered directly with the `GameLoop`.
+        - As a result, `LevelParent` no longer manages actor and collision updates directly.
+This ensures that `LevelParent` is independent of these specific logics, improving modularity and maintainability.
-        - Decoupled logic separates timing mechanisms from game logic, enabling a reusable `GameLoop` for other levels or future projects.
+    - Decoupled timing mechanisms from game logic, enabling a reusable `GameLoop` for other levels or future projects.

 5. **Game State Management**
     - **Centralization with `GameStateManager`:**